Many people's conception of a location scout / location manager is of somebody jet-setting around the world looking

 people and telling them we're coming.
 Would that it were that simple!
 Each

-and every one of them will require a fax or an email
+and every one of them will require a call or an email

 detailing who we are, what we are going to be doing, and exactly,